course-fish546-2025/kathy-pico/homework/week3.md

 The `color` argument needs to go outside of the `aes` function to plot all the points as blue.
 Currently, the function is attempting to find a variable in the `mpg` dataset called "blue" to map to.
 However, there are no variable called blue, so `ggplot` just plots all the points labelled as "blue" in the default color ("red").

+4. Of the many things we have done in class the past two weeks, what is one aspect you would like to revisit and spend more time on?

+I would like to focus more on how the different tools work and the pros/cons of each.
+I think there is a lot of differnet software out there, but I'm not sure which ones are best suited for particular data types or research questions.